-Feline calicivirus is highly contagious and is transmitted from an infected cat to another via bodily secretions, typically saliva, or eye and nose discharge, that hits the air during sneezing fits.
+Feline calicivirus is highly contagious and is transmitted from one infected cat to another via bodily secretions, typically saliva, or eye and nose discharge, that hits the air during sneezing fits.
 It’s also thought to be spread through contact with urine and feces.
-The virus can live on objects such as a toy, feeding bowl, and bedding for up to a week.
-Even if a human touches these objects they can spread the virus to a healthy cat.
+The virus can live on objects such as a toy, feeding bowls, and bedding for up to a week.
+Even if a human touches these objects, they can spread the virus to a healthy cat.

 When treating feline calicivirus, you’re actually treating the symptoms and secondary infections.
 Antibiotics and anti-inflammatories will likely be prescribed.
 The vet may also recommend supplements to strengthen the immune system.
-At home, use of a humidifier can ease congestion and increased fluids can help avoid possible dehydration.
+At home, the use of a humidifier can ease congestion, and increased fluids can help avoid possible dehydration.

 More on Cat Health

 All About Cat Examinations - What to Expect at a Vet Visit